Keep up to speed with developments and announcements in the Brexit Decoded Forum.

 Life certificates for UK State Pensions

 If you are getting a UK State Pension and receive a ‘life certificate’ from the UK Pension Service, you need to respond as soon as possible – your payments may be suspended if you do not.

-If you are a UK national living in or working in Ireland, working in both the UK and Ireland, or working across the border, you are subject to only one state’s social security legislation at a time.
+If you are living in or working in Ireland, working in both the UK and Ireland, or working across the border, you are subject to only one state’s social security legislation at a time.
 This means you can access social security benefits from whichever state you are subject to the social security legislation of, regardless of where you are living.

 You also have the right to access social security benefits on the same basis as citizens of the state you are in.